PortsMaster/PortMaster-New/ports/guacamelee/README.md

 ## Notes
 Thanks to [Drinkbox Studios](https://www.gog.com/en/game/guacamelee_gold_edition) for making this awesome game!
-Speical thanks to kotzebuedog for solving a game-breaking bug
+Special thanks to kotzebuedog for solving a game-breaking bug

 ## Controls